libp2p/rust-libp2p/CONTRIBUTING.md

 #### Writing Changelog Entries

-When making significant changes, it is important to include corresponding entries in the changelog, providing a comprehensive summary for the users.
+When making user-facing changes, it is important to include corresponding entries in the changelog, providing a comprehensive summary for the users.
 For detailed instructions on how to write changelog entries, please refer to the documentation in `docs/release.md`.

 #### Bumping Versions